devAbhimanyu/first-pwa/README.md

 2. Activation phase -> will only get active if no prior instance of sw is running -> emmits "active" event -> SW now controls all pages of scope
 3. Idle => as it is a background process, it idles untill events start coming in
 4. terminated => it is in sleep mode

+## Cache API

+The Cache interface provides a persistent storage mechanism for Request / Response object pairs that are cached in long lived memory.
+How long a Cache lives is browser dependent, but a single origin's scripts can typically rely on the presence of a previously populated Cache.
+Note that the Cache interface is exposed to windowed scopes as well as workers.
+You don't have to use it in conjunction with service workers, even though it is defined in the service worker spec.

+Cache Data can be retreived instead of sending Network Request

+### What needs to be cached?

+1. The App shell is important as it holds the static files like the Index.html, css files and some images
+   - why we can ignore caching promise and fetch in the cache => because older browsers will not upport sw, so no need add polyfills